mono/sdb/README.md

 ## Issues

-* Ctrl-C does not work at all.
-This is because `System.Console.CancelKeyPress` messes with the `libreadline` history key bindings, and because of a Mono bug that causes child processes to be killed on Ctrl-C (BNC #699451).
-Please note that using Ctrl-C today can leave behind suspended Mono inferior processes.
-  Ctrl-D works fine for exiting SDB, regardless.
 * There is no completion for commands - the default completion instead tries to complete file names which is not very useful most of the time.
 * Decompilation is not implemented.
 The `ICSharpCode.Decompiler` library needs